Find answers about using Drumr.

 The Home screen shows:

-In the Imports tab, tap + at the bottom.
+Open Library, tap the Imports collection, then tap + at the bottom.
 Select a .drumr file from the file picker.
 You'll be prompted to choose which instrument the score is for: Drum Kit, Marching Snare, Marching Tenors, or Marching Bassline.
 Visit drumr.app/imports to create Drumr files and download templates.

-Drumr uses .drumr files.
+Drumr uses the .drumr file format.
 Visit drumr.app/imports to create Drumr files and download templates.

 Tap the measures button (rectangle with lines) in the top toolbar.
 In Measure Controls you can toggle single measure mode to loop one measure, or use sliders and steppers to adjust the range of measures to practice.